phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/family/doc-create-family-auto.md

 ![Screenshot](../../../img/family/admin/auto-inscription13.png)

-- to visualize the family, or delete it click on the ID
+- to visualize the family, or delete it click on the Family ID : 18 for example

 > Note : It is possible to visualize each family individually and to activate or deactivate it, depending on the needs